armsd/aRMSD/README.md

 **c) Executable compiled with PyInstaller:**

-- Produces a single file which can be copied anlongside the *settings.cfg* and the *xsf folder* to different machines with the same architecture.
+- Produces a single file which can be copied alongside the *settings.cfg* and the *xsf folder* to different machines with the same architecture.
 Once the program has been compiled, this is probably the easiest way to use *aRMSD* - especially for users that are unfamiliar